 ‘I Will Never Forget You’: November a Time for Gratitude for Hospice

 November is a month brimming with gratitude.
-Of course, it’s home to the Thanksgiving holiday, but now the whole month has been dubbed gratitude month, a time many use to think about all they have to be grateful for.
-Additionally, it’s National Hospice and Palliative Care Month (HAPCM), a social media and awareness campaign that gives recognition to, and education about, these important end-of-life services.
+Of course, it’s home to the Thanksgiving holiday, but now the whole month has been dubbed gratitude month, and is a time many use to think about all they have to be grateful for.

 Hospice is often misunderstood.
 After all, unless you have been there through a friend or family member or you work in the field, you may not know about the many gifts it brings to those who are at life’s end.

 And of course, hospice is more than just an institution or a type of health care.
-It is the people — social workers, nurses, aides, doctors and volunteers, lots and lots of volunteers — who care for patients in their final weeks, bringing all their humanity to the care.
+It is the people — social workers, nurses, aides, doctors, and volunteers, lots and lots of volunteers — who care for patients in their final weeks, bringing all their humanity to the care.

 But what’s clear from these messages of thanks is that hospice care touches not just the patient, but their families and partners, giving them final moments with guidance from a calm, caring touch that they will always remember.